NordicPlayground/thingy-rocks-dashboard-aws-js/README.md

 ## Target

-The app is intended to be displayed on the half part of a 42 inch TV in Portrait mode.
-Target resolution: 1200 x 960.
+The app is intended to be displayed on the half part of a 42 inch 1080p TV in portrait mode.
+Target resolution: 1080 x 768.

 ## Setup